MSWX Software Experts

 These characteristics make an architect a valuable collaborator on any software project – especially when there is an evolving set of user needs and an evolving code base.

 Agilists are known for their flexibility and resourcefulness.
 A good agilist has some of the following characteristics:

 Refactoring is the process of making many simple changes to an existing design and code base.
-The changes are "behavior preserving" -- and the main intent is to make the design and code cleaner and easier to work with.
+The changes are “behavior preserving” – and the main intent of these small code adjustments and refinements is to make the design and code cleaner and easier to work with.
 Refactoring is a necessary step in agile development, because a rapidly-changing system can get unnecessarily complex.
-We need to do some "cleanup work" to adjust to changes in the design and changes in the feature set of an application.
+We need to do some “cleanup work” to adjust to changes in the design and changes in the feature set of an application.

 This is an idealized “agilist” view of system evolution.
 In most systems, the decisions on the design of data storage and retrieval are going to be connected to many different performance and reliability requirements, so there really should be some early architectural analysis.
 The job of the architect is to identify the parts of the system structure where “doing the simplest thing” is not the right way to start.
 The architect ought to be involved in trying out early versions of the initial overall design, to make sure that the design approach will support the evolving system without a lot of chaotic refactoring.

 This “early trial” process is done in several ways in the standard agile methodologies.
 In some cases, the agile team sets up an initial “architecture-centric” first iteration – sometimes called “iteration 0.”
 The work items in this iteration are aimed at prototyping a combination of tools, standard components, and interconnections that will serve as the system’s initial architectural framework.
 Some agile teams will expand this focus on infrastructure, by doing several initial infrastructure iterations to prepare for work on user-facing features.